Cost of LivingUpdated May 2026

 How does Helena compare to other west cities?

-Among western cities in our database, Helena ranks on the higher end for cost of living.
+Among western cities in our database, Helena ranks as one of the more affordable options for cost of living.
 Nearby alternatives include Great Falls and Missoula.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect cost of living costs in Helena?